PoisotLab/MS_befwm_softwarenote/ms.md

 ## Metabolic types and scaling

-As almost all organism metabolic characteristics vary predictably with body mass [@brow04mte], these variations can be described by allometric relationships as described in @bros06ase.
+As almost all organisms' metabolic characteristics vary predictably with body mass [@brow04mte], these variations can be described by allometric relationships as described in @bros06ase.
 Hence, the per unit biomass biological rates of production, metabolism and maximum consumption follow negative power-law